bencoveney/bencoveney.github.io/posts/utils-lib.md

 ## Finding a Maximum

-Take, for example, finding the maximum value in an array of numbers.
+Lets look at finding the maximum value in an array of numbers as an example.

 If you've previously used C#, you'll be familiar with the suite of extension methods available on [IEnumerable\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-8.0#extension-methods) and [IList\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1?view=net-8.0#extension-methods).
 You can call `.Max()` on anything and get exactly what you'd expect, without needing to give it any extra thought.